GTC7788/User_Dashboard/README.md

 Some important data are then shown in the table, and by click on the 'View' button, user would able to see the specific image.

+There is a Filter embeded under each section and it is convenient for users to input some criterias and screen/minimize the returned data.